Tushar-013/Tushar-013/README.md

 Here are some ideas to get you started:
 - 👨‍💻 Primary coding language ...
 Python
-- 🏢 Currently I'm looking for job which
+- 🏢 Currently I'm looking for job
 - 🔭 I’m currently working on ...
 Machine Learning
 - 🌱 I’m currently learning ...
 Machine Learning
 - 💬 Ask me about ...
 Anything